Ultimate guide to user roles

 Configure role registration

-Step 1: create a role to be granted on successful registration
+Step 1: create the role

 2. Click New role

-6. Save the role
+6. Click Save

 1. Go to Settings > Content > Content blocks